3 September 2023

 Consciousness and Cognition

 The enigma of Consciousness is perhaps the most fascinating mystery in the Universe.
-There are many hypotheses, on the basis of which we try to give an answer to the most difficult problems but, wanting to schematize, all can be traced back to two broad categories: those who consider Consciousness entirely reducible to the electro-chemical-physical processes that take place in the brain, and those who acknowledge that Consciousness has an intrinsic existence, independent, at least in part, from its physical substratum.
+There are many hypotheses, on the basis of which we try to give an answer to the most difficult problems but, wanting to schematize, all can be traced back to two broad categories: those who consider Consciousness entirely reducible to the electro-chemical-physical processes that take place in the brain, and those who don’t grant for such a solution.

-A space has to be reserved to two domains that are apparently very different, but that on the contrary show, very surprisingly, some convergences: the one of Quantum Physics, and the one of Contemplative Practices.
-While the first constitutes the most advanced approach to the study of the physical world, which also extends to phenomena that take place at the nanoscopic level in biological tissues, the latter allows to explore in a profound and accurate way aspects of the problem that are not accessible with objective methods and that concern the first-person experience.
+In fact, two domains that are apparently very different, such as the one of Quantum Physics and the one of Meditation and Yoga, on the contrary show, through a phenomenological key of understanding, some surprising convergences.
+The first constitutes the most advanced approach to the study of the physical world, which also extends to phenomena that take place at the nanoscopic level in biological tissues, while the latter allows for a millenarian profound and accurate exploration of issues that are not accessible with objective methods and that concern the first-person experience.
+Nonetheless, when it comes to consciousness they both seem to point in a similar direction.
+Moreover, answering the question if Scientic Materialism is capable of embracing the totality of Reality, including Consciousness, has a lot to do with what is meant by consciousness and what is meant by cognition.

 The School will take place in a residential form, thanks to a Convention between the University of Pisa and the Lama Tzong Khapa Institute, 35 Km from Pisa, renowned for the excellent quality of its study programs of Buddhist philosophy and psychology.